hellohaptik/chatbot_ner/docs/api_call.md

     ```python
     # For a sample query with following parameters
-    message=u"i want to purchase 30 units of mobile abd 40 units of telivision"
+    message=u"i want to purchase 30 units of mobile abd 40 units of television"
     entity_name='number'
     structured_value=None
     fallback_value=None